 This is my husband’s favorite cake that his mom made for his birthday every year.
 The recipe comes from his family, even his grandmother made it and it is now my favorite cake, too.
-I’m so glad I got the recipe before my mother-in-law died so I can continue this tradition and now my kids like it too.
-When I talked to his cousins they all raved about this cake, the poppy seed cake … it was so funny to hear.
+When I talked to my husband’s cousins, they all raved about this cake, the Poppy seed cake … it was so funny to hear.
 No surprise they all think it is the best cake on Earth … it is moist, crunchy and delicious …

 This cake takes some time and patience to make but is not too difficult.
 Make sure all ingredients are at room temperature, it should be around 70F.
 The recipe has three parts: the dough, the vanilla creme (creme patisserie) and the chocolate ganache.
 Please read the following notes on how to make the cake.